syedgithub12345/DevOps-to-do-application/README.md

 # Objective- Created CI/CD Pipelines of web application using Docker, Jenkins and AWS - Application: django-todo

+For the project "Created CI/CD Pipelines of a Django web application (django-todo) using Docker, Jenkins, and AWS," here's a detailed explanation of the working process:

+1. **Local Testing:** Initially, the Django application was tested locally to ensure proper functionality.
+This included running the application using `python3 manage.py runserver` on a local system.

+2. **EC2 Setup:** An Ubuntu/Linux EC2 instance was created on AWS.
+The instance was accessed using SSH or EC2 Instance Connect.

+3. **Repository Cloning:** The Django application's repository was cloned onto the EC2 instance.

+4. **Dependencies Installation:** Required libraries for the Django application were installed on the EC2 instance.
+The application was run using `python3 manage.py runserver 0.0.0.0/8000` to check its functionality via the public IPv4 address.

+5. **Docker Setup:** Docker was installed on the EC2 instance.
+A Dockerfile was created to containerize the application.
+The Docker image was built in the correct directory.

+6. **Image Execution:** The Docker image was run, and its output was verified before stopping the container.
+Appropriate inbound rules were configured in the security group to ensure accessibility.

+7. **Jenkins Setup:** Jenkins was installed on the EC2 instance.
+Once installed, Jenkins was set up by selecting the suggested plugins.
+An agent was created, followed by the creation of a job for the CD pipeline.

+8. **Shell Execution in Jenkins:** A build environment was configured in Jenkins where an execution shell script was added to automate the pipeline tasks.

+9. **Pipeline Execution:** The pipeline was successfully executed, allowing the application to run.
+Any future changes to the application can be directly seen through this automated pipeline.

+This setup utilizes AWS EC2 for deployment, Docker for containerization, and Jenkins for CI/CD automation.
+Following the outlined steps ensures smooth operations within the pipeline.
+##
+This project involves several critical steps and commands beyond the major points listed, such as configuring environment variables, setting up Jenkins credentials, managing Docker permissions, handling security configurations, and fine-tuning deployment scripts, all of which are essential to successfully automate and deploy the Django application via the CI/CD pipeline.
+##

 A simple todo app built with django

 ![todo App](https://raw.githubusercontent.com/shreys7/django-todo/develop/staticfiles/todoApp.png)